Reversible inhibition of sperm under guidance: Availability and marketing

 By November 2019, the ICMR had successfully completed clinical trials of the world's first injectable male contraceptive, which was then sent to the Drug Controller General of India (DCGI) for regulatory approval.
 The trials were over, including extended, phase III clinical trials, for which 303 candidates were recruited with 97.3% success rate and no reported side effects.

 In the developed world, the average time taken for a drug to go from concept to market is 10 to 15 years, whereas, it has been over four decades since Guha published his original paper on RISUG.
-RISUG is an inexpensive, single-use drug which does not require major surgery, thus making it an unprofitable business model for drug companies who work on the principle of continuous demand and long term profit.
 RISUG aims to provide males with years-long fertility control, thereby overcoming compliance problems and avoiding ongoing costs associated with condoms and the female birth control pill, which must be taken daily.

 Pharmaceutical companies have expressed little interest in RISUG.
 One obstacle facing marketing of the product is that men generally perceive contraception as a woman's issue.
-Men may also choose not to use alternative methods of contraception because there are fewer options for birth control for them than there are for women, or they may fear the side effects, or it may conflict with their cultural or religious beliefs.
+Men may choose not to use alternative methods of contraception because there are fewer options for birth control for them than there are for women, or they may fear the side effects, or it may conflict with their cultural or religious beliefs.
+However, the same study published that in the year 2000, an international survey found that 83% of men were willing to use a male contraceptive.
+Despite this, pharmaceutical companies are reluctant to lose market share of a thriving global market for female contraceptives and condoms which bring billions of dollars of revenue each year.
+Initially, RISUG attracted some interest from pharmaceutical companies.
+However, considering that RISUG is an inexpensive, one-time procedure, manufacturers retracted.